1994 United States Senate election in Missouri

 The 1994 United States Senate election in Missouri was held November 8, 1994.
 Incumbent Republican U.S. Senator John Danforth decided to retire and not seek re-election.
-Former Governor of Missouri John Ashcroft won the open seat in a landslide.
+Former Governor John Ashcroft won the Republican primary and faced Democratic Congressman Alan Wheat in the general election.
+Ashcroft defeated Wheat in a landslide, winning 60 percent of the vote to Wheat's 36 percent.